 • The Wellness Center is also located in the Student Center on Floor 3.
 The Welness Center includes, Health Center, Personal Counseling and Spiritual Life/Chaplain.
 If you need to talk with somebody confidentially about a health related matter, these College staff members are there to help you!

 When does New Student Orientation begin and when does it end?

-New Student Orientation will take being on Thursday, August 21 and conclude on Sunday, August 24.
-Check-In & Move-In for RESIDENT STUDENTS will take place on Thursday, August 21st from 10:00am - 1:00pm under the tent on the Quad.
-Check-In for COMMUTER STUDENTS will take place on Thursday, August 21 from 1:00pm - 3:00pm under the tent on the Quad.
+New Student Orientation will begin on Tuesdsay, August 25th and conclude on Friday, August 28th.
+Check-In & Move-In for RESIDENT STUDENTS will take place on Tuesday, August 25th from 10:00am - 1:00pm under the tent on the Quad.
+Check-In for COMMUTER STUDENTS will take place on Tuesday, August 25th from 12:00pm - 2:00pm under the tent on the Quad.
 Orientation is 4 full-days of meeting new friends, staff members, and other BC Students, as well as getting to know Bloomfield College, it’s layout, services, and culture.